Zaptec launches UK’s first vehicle-to-grid (V2G) home EV charger

 The Zaptec Go 2 is the successor to the Zaptec Go, already one of the best home EV chargers available.
-The Zaptec Go 2 retains many of its predecessors’ features we loved in its predecessor, including the superb Zaptec App for remote cable locking, family access and Eco Mode.
+The Zaptec Go 2 retains many of the features we loved in its predecessor, including the superb Zaptec App for remote cable locking, family access and Eco Mode.

-With V2G EV drivers sell their excess electricity back to the National Grid, using bi-directional (two-way) charging.
+With V2G, EV drivers can sell their excess electricity back to the National Grid, using bi-directional (two-way) charging.
 According to research from Cornwall Insight, V2G could earn EV drivers an average of £320 per year by 2030.

 Fast and future-proof charging